Frequently Asked Questions

 15. I’ve heard that Nuffield Health is a charity – what difference does it make?

-We are the UK’s leading health charity.
+We are the UK’s largest healthcare charity.
 We are independent of government and have no shareholders, so we are free to reinvest any profit we make into improving services for you and your family.
 Our customers are at the centre of everything we do, and our charity status allows us to put you first.

 16. Can I have a chaperone with me while I’m being examined or treated?